 Chronic lower back pain is one of the most common reasons people seek medical attention.
-Studies indicate that perhaps 8 out of 10 Americans will experience low back pain during their lives.
-Annually, treatment for chronic low back pain tops $100M.
-This figure includes lost wages and lost productivity.
+Studies indicate that 8 out of 10 Americans will likely experience low back pain during their lives.
+Annually, the costs associated with chronic low back pain top $100M, including lost wages and productivity.
 Opioid painkillers are a standard treatment for chronic pain conditions, but they carry the significant risk of addiction.
 One promising new stem cell treatment may reduce the need for opioids by eliminating pain at the source.

 Researchers from Mesoblast in Melbourne, Australia developed a technique to rebuild damaged vertebral discs, which are a primary source of chronic low back pain.
 The research team injected mesenchymal stem cells into damaged vertebral discs in sheep.
 The cells virtually restored the damaged tissue, reduced inflammation, and improved the secretion of substances that promote natural healing.